anguloco/anguloco/README.md

-### Hi there 👋
+###

-- 🔭 I’m currently working on freelance Projects
+Be curious.
+Read widely.
+Try new things. — aaronsw👋

-- 🤔 I’m currently learning TypeScript ⚡ ...
+- 🤔 I’m currently learning ways to improve my TypeScript⚡ ...
 - 💬 Drop me a message ...
 - 📫 How to reach me: https://Angulo.co
 - 😄 Fun fact: Llamas are the camel's hippie cousins.